MarwanDebbiche/post-tuto-deployment/README.md

 Feel free to contribute !
 Report any bugs in the issue section.

+Here are the few things we spotted and we wished to add.

 - [ ] Add server-side pagination for Admin Page and `GET /api/reviews` route.
 - [ ] Protect admin page with authentication.
 - [ ] Either use [Kubernetes](https://kubernetes.io) or [Amazon ECS](https://aws.amazon.com/ecs) to deploy the app on a cluster of containers, instead of on one single EC2 instance.